ViralTexts/gtr-clusters/clusters/18751023-sn84038126-ACanadianPhrase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+miles from
+Koroit, where there is a tract of
+country from Woolsthorpe or Hawkesdale
+to Mount Rouse, a stretch of 25 miles,
+all owned by five or six proprietors,
+where you can see miles upon miles of
+fencing, enclosing fine grass paddocks,
+and scarcely a human being to be found
+there in.&quot; A lad named James Taylor, 12
+years old, was amusing himself with a
+pistol, at Kyneton, a few days ago, when
+the trigger went off unexpectedly, and
+inflicted in the left arm a wound of
+such severity as to cause locklaw.
+He
+was taken to the Kyneton Hospital, but
+the prospect of his recovery is entirely
 hopeless.
 Canada&#x27;s bright and Sensible
 GovernorGeneral, Lord Dufferib, has
 given the Dominion people a new by-word,